 Hidden Cameras, Audio Bugs, and GPS Devices in Indiana: Could Someone Be Watching You?
 Is It Legal?

 They know every word you say.
 They see every text message and Google search.
 They can see everything you write on social media.
 They can see you in your home or business.
 They always know where you’re going.
 And you may not even know who “they” are.
 This may sound like the latest thriller where a person is on the run from someone out to get them, but it’s not.
 Thanks to the expansion of technology and the desire some people have to exert and maintain control over others, this is real life.
-Someone could be watching you.
-They could hear every conversation you have and know everywhere you go.
+Someone could be watching you; they could hear every conversation you have and know everywhere you go.
 Is it legal?
-What should you do if you believe someone is going to such great lengths to know what you’re doing?
+What should you do if you believe someone is going to such great lengths to know what you are doing?

 Common Devices Used in Indiana to Spy on Others